theirc/airbel/src/_projects/employment-hub.md

   longitude: '35.92837'
 description: >-
-  Working to counter the high rates of unemployment that follow mass displacement, the Match in Jordan is testing a set of new innovations for placing vulnerable populations and refugees in jobs.
+  Working to counter the high rates of unemployment that follow mass displacement, the Match project in Jordan is testing a set of new innovations for placing vulnerable populations and refugees in jobs.
 hero_image: /uploads/hero-match-1.jpg
 featured_image: /uploads/dscf7917-01.jpg
 featured_video_url: